home-assistant/home-assistant.io/source/_integrations/philips_js.markdown

 The integration exposes a "Ambilight+Hue" switch entity when your TV supports it which enables you to toggle this.

-## Binary Sensor
+## Binary sensor

-Some newer OS version support live TV recording functions via the API.\
+Some newer OS versions support live TV recording functions via the API.
-For those TV'S this integration supports two entities:
+For those TVs, this integration supports two entities:

 - New recording available
 - Recording ongoing